pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -l, --local-only                Show only local properties of the instances.
                                       This subcommand may use either pull or traditional operations depending on the
-                                      server and the --use-pull-ops general
+                                      server and the --use-pull general option.
+If pull operations are used, this parameters
-                                      option.
-If pull operations are used, this parameters will not be included, even if specified.
-If traditional operations are
+                                      will not be included, even if specified.
+If traditional operations are used, some
-                                      used, some servers do not process the parameter.
+                                      servers do not process the parameter.
       -d, --deep-inheritance          If set, requests server to return properties in subclasses of the target instances class.
                                       If option not specified only properties from